 How current results modify interpretation of our prior studies in this study area

-Do the results suggest any ?
+Do the results suggest any management or restoration options?

 Assumptions

 Pathogen can disperse everywhere.
 This assumption is reasonable for landscapes that do not span the northern range limit of P. cinnamomi, but may be problematic for large landscapes that include that range limit.